DataSparkAJ/python-journey/Mini Projects/README.md

-🐍 Snake, Water, Gun Game
+# 🎯 Mini Project 1 - 🐍 Snake, Water, Gun Game

 * This is a simple console-based mini project built using Python basics that I’ve learned so far.

-🎯 Concepts used:
+## 🎯 Concepts used:

 * Variables and constants